jameseck/ansible-cephlab/README.md

     src_dir: "{{ qcow_image_local_source_dir | default('/home/iso') }}"
 ```

-These image files need to be on the host running this ansible code - specify the qcow_image_local_sour_dir variable in the inventory to point to their location.
+These image files need to be on the host running this ansible code - specify the qcow_image_local_sour_dir variable in the inventory to point to their location

 It is planned to download these directly from RH but this hasn't yet been implemented.